 This allows businesses to get professional-quality images without hiring an expert photographer for each shot.
 E-commerce brands benefit from AI-powered photography tools.
 These tools save time and create a polished online presence.

 AI can predict customer preferences by analyzing browsing behavior.
 This lets businesses tailor product images for better appeal.
-As AI evolves, it will be vital for enhancing the efficiency and quality of product photography.
+As AI evolves, it will be vital to enhance the efficiency and quality of product photography.

 3. Social Media-Friendly Visuals

-Platforms like Instagram, TikTok, and Pinterest emphasize visuals that are appealing and easy to share.
+Platforms like Instagram, TikTok, and Pinterest emphasize appealing and easy-to-share visuals.
 Businesses must change their product images to fit this trend.
 Social media-friendly visuals should be eye-catching and lively.

 They need to catch attention quickly and increase engagement.
 Shoppers want bright, trendy photos that match the platform’s style.
 For instance, Instagram showcases polished, high-quality images.
 In contrast, TikTok prefers fun, creative visuals that feel authentic.